dosbox-staging/dosbox-staging/docs/build-macos.md

 We recommend using Homebrew and Clang because Apple's Core SDKs can be used only with Apple's fork of the Clang compiler.

+> **Note**
+>
+> CMake support is currently an experimental internal-only, work-in-progress
+> feature; it's not ready for public consumption yet.
+Please ignore the
+> `CMakeLists.txt` files in the source tree.

 ## Installing Xcode